mennylevinski/cloud_detector/README.md

 # Cloud Detector
-A cross-platform, interactive cloud infrastructure scanner for ethical diagnostics and security awareness.
+A cross-platform diagnostic cloud infrastructure scanner for ethical pentesting and security awareness.

 ---